omnigres/omnigres/extensions/omni_seq/docs/id.md

 ## Migration Guide

-If you already have a table that you might need to prepare for prefixed sequences, this guide will show how it can be done relatively easily.
+If you already have a table that you might need to prepare for prefixed identifiers, this guide will show how it can be done relatively easily.

 Let's assume we have a table with an `integer` primary key: